 Trump v.
 Slaughter: Supreme Court Says Constitution Allows the President to Be President

-In a 6-3 opinion written by Chief Justice John Roberts, the Supreme Court said that the Constitution grants the president—any president—the power to remove individuals who exercise executive authority.
+Slaughter: Supreme Court Says Constitution Allows the President to Be President opinion Trump v.
 In doing so, it overruled its long-discredited 91-year-old New Deal Era decision of Humphrey’s Executor v.
-United States.
-Here’s what happened: Democratic operative Rebecca Slaughter was...
+Here’s what happened: Democratic operative Rebecca Slaughter was appointed to be a member of the Federal Trade Commission in 2018.

 Opening excerpt (first ~120 words) tap to expand